 Coho salmon, Chinook salmon and steelhead are iconic species of the Pacific a.
 For at least 2 million years, salmon and steelhead have existed in coastal areas from Baja California through Alaska.
 They are an important part of our economy and cultural heritage.
 But throughout California, wild salmon are disappearing—as are the ecosystems, jobs and way of life that depend on them.

 The Status of Salmon in California

-Formerly known as California Salmon Snapshots, The Status of Salmon in California is a collaborative, information-sharing website combining the knowledge of the California Department of Fish & Wildlife, the National Marine Fisheries Service, and over 100 salmon conservation partners.
-This is the most comprehensive salmon information in California, presenting the current status and historical trend of salmon and steelhead populations and the work of the salmon restoration community to restore habitat and populations.
+Formerly known as California Salmon Snapshots, The Status of Salmon in California is a collaborative information-sharing website, combining the knowledge of the California Department of Fish & Wildlife, the National Marine Fisheries Service, and over 100 salmon conservation partners.
+It is the most comprehensive repository of salmon information in California, presenting the current status and historical trend of salmon and steelhead populations and the work of the salmon restoration community to restore habitat and populations.
 The information presented on this site is critical to the on-going recovery of the state’s salmon species, as it can help guide state-wide salmon recovery to the places where it will have the greatest impact.

 The Nature Conservancy

 has over 60 years of experience in conservation and restoration of habitats and ecosystems, and is dedicated to protecting nature for people today and for future generations.
-In California, The Nature Conservancy develops restoration strategies and implements demonstration projects using innovative techniques that we and our partners are scaling throughout California’s salmon and steelhead habitat.
+In California, The Nature Conservancy develops restoration strategies, implements demonstration projects using innovative techniques and, with the help of partners, is scaling these projects throughout California’s salmon and steelhead habitat.

 involve many people working in non-profit conservation organizations, federal, state, and local resource agencies, water agencies, tribes, and private entities, such as timber companies.
 Over 100 organizations around the state are listed here that are involved in salmon recovery and habitat restoration efforts.
 Learn about the restoration partners and their projects on the Salmon Rivers page.